htech-wordpress/aghaniyaa/README.md

    - Verify that `404.html` is generated in the build artifacts

 **Note**: The `404.html` file is automatically generated during build to handle SPA routing on GitHub Pages.
 This ensures that direct URL access to any route (including admin routes) works correctly.

+### Troubleshooting

+If you encounter the error: `"Get Pages site failed.
+Please verify that the repository has Pages enabled"`:

+1. **Manually enable GitHub Pages**:
+   - Go to your repository → Settings → Pages
+   - Under "Build and deployment", select "GitHub Actions" as the source
+   - Click Save

+2. **Check repository permissions**:
+   - Ensure the GitHub Actions has the necessary permissions
+   - The workflow requires `pages: write` and `id-token: write` permissions (already configured)

+3. **Verify workflow file**:
+   - Ensure `.github/workflows/deploy.yml` is committed to the repository
+   - The workflow should trigger on push to `main` branch

+4. **Run the workflow**:
+   - After enabling Pages, the workflow should run automatically on the next push
+   - Or manually trigger it from the Actions tab → "Deploy to GitHub Pages" → "Run workflow"

 ### Manual Deployment